backdrop-contrib/leaflet_widget/README.md

 # Geofield Leaflet

-A [Geofield] widget that provides a [Leaflet] map with the [Leaflet.draw] plugin for adding features.
+A [Geofield] widget that provides a [Leaflet] map widget with the [Leaflet.widget] plugin for adding features.
+[Leaflet.widget] uses the [Leaflet.draw] vector creation tools.

 ## Features: